mbfgroup/qmmm/README.md

 --> system.coor # optional, if you're going from restart files this is a binary coordinate file you can use instead of system.pdb
 --> ALL topology/forcefield files previously generated # for protein, ligand, etc.

-## Scripts that help automate the process:
+## Scripts that help automate the process (found in ./prep):
 --> v-prepare_qm.tcl
 --> v-prepare_qm_res.tcl
 --> v-prep_qm_bulk.tcl  <-- this is sort of the mother script that contains a lot of separate steps in one thing.

 ## Preparing the files you need to build the system
-There is an automated version of this at 'v-prep_qm_bulk.tcl', but this is an explanation of everything that the script goes through:
+There is an automated version of this at 'prep/v-prep_qm_bulk.tcl', but this is an explanation of everything that the script goes through:

 Starting from an MD trajectory:
 ```